bensonkitia/bensonkitia.com/content/privacy.md

 #### Analytics data

-We collect analytics data via [Microanalytics.io](https://microanalytics.io), including:
+We collect non-personally-identifiable analytics data via [Microanalytics.io](https://microanalytics.io), including:

 - The pages of the site that you visit
-- The site that you came from
+- The address of the any referring sites (site that you come from)
 - Your imprecise location, including your continent, country, or city
 - Your language
 - Your operating system
 - Your browser
 - Your screen resolution
 - Your device
-- Events, like links that you on the site that you click on

-We collect this data to understand who is using the site and how they are using the site, to optimize the site and content.
+We collect this data to understand who is using the site and how they are using the site to optimize the site and content.

 [Microanalytics.io's Privacy Policy](https://microanalytics.io/page/privacy) may apply to this data.